apache/trafficcontrol/docs/source/api/origins.rst

 ========
 Creates a new origin definition.

-.. warning:: At the time of this writing it is possible to create and/or modify origin definitions assigned to STEERING and CLIENT_STEERING :term:`Delivery Service`\ s - despite that an origin has no meaning in those contexts.
+.. warning:: At the time of this writing it is possible to create and/or modify origin definitions assigned to STEERING and CLIENT_STEERING :term:`Delivery Services` - despite that an origin has no meaning in those contexts.
 In these cases, the API responses may give incorrect output - see `GitHub Issue #3107 <https://github.com/apache/trafficcontrol/issues/3107>`_ for details and updates.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"